Skiing powder snow, that’s what we are looking for in Japan. And Hokkaido is an excellent option!

-During those 8 days, you’ll get much more than just the ski experience.
+During those 8 days (7 days of skiing), you’ll get much more than just the ski experience.
 The food, the culture, the kindness of the Japanese, the Onsen (hot springs) culture, and of course the beauty of a landscape where the word winter gets its whole meaning.
 All of these are worth the trip and make skiing in Japan a must-do in a skier’s life.

 To make the best of these seven days skiing, I have chosen to be flexible and be ready to move around Hokkaido as much as needed to follow the best powder.
 During the trip, we will be the first half on the southern part of Hokkaido.
 Then we will move to the north for the last four days.
 We will live in central places that will allow us to visit many different spots.
 Since driving on Japanese roads in winter can be really epic, we will have a four wheel drive minivan to move around.